Is Microsoft Teams Enough to Replace Your Phone System?

 Getting the Most Out of Your Current Phone System and Microsoft Teams

-BCM One Voice Enabled Teams fills the voice and service gaps you may experience when using only Microsoft Teams.
-In fact, the solution transforms your Teams capability into a full enterprise voice platform that has all of the video, chat, file storage and Microsoft integrations and the enterprise voice features your growing business needs.
+Look for a provider that can boost your Teams instance by filling the voice and service gaps you may experience using only Microsoft Teams alone.
+A voice-enabled Teams solution transforms your Teams capability into a complete enterprise voice platform.
+You’ll get all of the video, chat, file storage and Microsoft integrations you love about Teams plus the enterprise voice features your growing business still needs.

-Whether you have a SIP service or a UCaaS/hosted voice, Voice Enabled Teams can support your network.
-Here’s how it works:
+Whether you have a SIP service or a UCaaS/hosted voice, Voice-Enabled Teams can support your network.
+Here’s how it works in different scenarios:

 You already have a SIP service and Microsoft Teams

-If you use a SIP service as well as Microsoft Teams, BCM One will connect your existing SIP Trunks with your existing Microsoft Teams licenses.
+If you use a SIP service and Microsoft Teams, a leading provider will connect your existing SIP trunks with your current Microsoft Teams licenses.

 You have a SIP service and aren’t using Microsoft Teams

-If you have a SIP service and want to take advantage of Teams’ functionality as well, BCM One can provide you with your required Teams’ licenses and connect your existing SIP Trunks.
+If you have a SIP service and want to take advantage of Teams’ functionality as well, top providers can provide you with your required Teams’ licenses and connect your existing SIP trunks.

 You have Microsoft Teams and no SIP service

 If you are using Teams and realizing you can’t do as much as you want, you may want to consider replacing your hosted PBX with a more modern SIP service.
-BCM One will provide you with SIP Trunks and connect them to your existing Microsoft Teams’ licenses.
+A true industry leader will provide you with SIP trunks and connect them to your existing Microsoft Teams’ licenses.

 You don’t have a SIP service or Microsoft Teams

-If you’re looking for a voice solution as well as the Microsoft Teams capabilities, there’s never a better time to build out your network.
-BCM One can provide you with both your Teams’ licenses and your SIP Trunks.
+If you’re looking for a voice solution and the Microsoft Teams capabilities, there’s never a better time to build out your network.
+A leading company can provide you with both your Teams’ licenses and your SIP trunks.

 You have a UCaaS hosted voice service and Microsoft Teams

-If you already have BCM One’s UCaaSone hosted voice solution or a Broadsoft UCaaS hosted voice solution from another provider as well as Microsoft Teams, you can have BCM One connect your UCaaS solution with your existing Teams to create a much more robust communications and collaboration platform.
+Suppose you already have a professional UCaaS hosted voice solution, or a Broadsoft UCaaS hosted voice solution from another provider and Microsoft Teams.
+In that case, you can have your provider connect your UCaaS solution with your existing Teams to create a much more robust communications and collaboration platform.

 You have a UCaaS hosted voice without Microsoft Teams

-If you’re using BCM One’s UCaaSone hosted voice solution or a Broadsoft UCaaS hosted voice solution but haven’t leveraged Microsoft Teams yet, BCM One can provide you with the necessary Teams’ licenses and connect the two systems so you can enhance your existing communications and collaboration capabilities.
+If you’re using a top UCaaS hosted voice solution or a Broadsoft UCaaS hosted voice solution but haven’t leveraged Microsoft Teams yet, your chosen partner can provide you with the necessary Teams’ licenses.
+They can also connect the two systems so you can enhance your existing communications and collaboration capabilities.

 You don’t use a UCaaS hosted voice system or Microsoft Teams

-If you are ready to build up your existing phone system to create an enterprise-level platform that can support your organization’s communications and collaboration needs, BCM One can provide you with everything you need for a UCaaS solution and Microsoft Teams licensing and integration.
+Ready to build up your existing phone system to create an enterprise-level platform that can support your organization’s communications and collaboration needs?
+Choose an experienced telecom company that can provide you with everything you need for a UCaaS solution and Microsoft Teams licensing and integration.

 Integrating Microsoft Teams with Voice Capabilities Requires Expertise

-You may not be on the road to having Microsoft Teams replace your phone system, but if you are more interested in enhancing your current voice capabilities to include Teams, you may need to look outside of your own IT team and let them focus on other network priorities.
+You may not be on the road to having Microsoft Teams replace your phone system.
+Still, if you are more interested in enhancing your current voice capabilities to include Teams, you may need to look outside of your own IT team and let them focus on other network priorities.

-Similarly, if you are upgrading your existing phone system or integrating Microsoft Teams into your phone system, you want to work with a provider that has both Microsoft experience and telecom expertise.
-While enhancing and streamlining your voice network brings significant value-add, you want to make sure it’s done right the first time.
-Any glitch or mistake can result in extended downtime, which can lead to a significant loss of productivity, lost customers, and poor customer service.
+Similarly, if you are upgrading your existing phone system or integrating Microsoft Teams into your phone system, you want to work with a provider with both Microsoft experience and telecom expertise.
+While enhancing and streamlining your voice network brings significant value-add, you need to make sure you do it right the first time.
+Any glitch or mistake can result in extended downtime, leading to a substantial loss of productivity, lost customers and poor customer service.